linrunner/tlp-doc/index.rst

 .. container:: teaser

-    TLP is a feature-rich Linux utility that **saves laptop battery power** without requiring users to delve into technical details.
-The newly introduced **tlp-pd** enables easy **profile switching with a mouse click** and completely **replaces power-profiles-daemon**.
+    TLP is a feature-rich Linux utility that **saves laptop battery power** without the need to delve into technical details.

-    TLP's default settings are **optimized for battery life** and implement Powertop's recommendations straight away, so you can install it and **relax**.
+    Rest easy after installation knowing that TLP's default settings are already **optimized for battery life**.
+However, you can also fully customize TLP to suit your unique needs.

+    The settings are organized into three profiles *performance*, *balanced* and *power-saver*.
+The profiles switch automatically, allowing you to adjust between savings and performance independently for AC and battery operation.
+    The newly introduced **tlp-pd** enables manual **profile switching** with a **mouse click** and completely **replaces power-profiles-daemon**.

     But wait, there's more!
-TLP is **completely customisable**, so you can achieve **even greater power savings** or meet your exact requirements – the possibilities are endless.
+TLP is **completely customizable** to suit your unique needs, so you can achieve **even greater power savings** or meet your exact requirements – the possibilities are endless.

-    Last but not least, TLP provides a unified approach to **battery charge thresholds** on supported laptops.
+    Last but not least, TLP provides a unified approach to **battery charge thresholds** for ThinkPads and many other supported laptops.

 Latest News
 ===========